swetabehera04/Canteen-management-system/README.md

 ADVANTAGES:

 •	Customer does not have to wait in long queues.

 •	It is easy to handle customers records and products records for future use.

 •	This software saves the time.

-•	Provides username authentication for individual users
+•	Provides username authentication for individual users.

-•	Generates proper invoice
+•	Generates proper invoice.

 DISADVANTAGES:

 •	This system suitable for only small canteens.

 •	Online facility is not available.Only CASH Payment feature available.

 •	Product menu set as per Food Canteen.